CSCI 150

 Homework

-There will often be short homework assignments to be completed, typically assigned on Monday and due the following Monday.
+Short homework assignments will be typically assigned on Monday and due the following Monday.
 Homework with coding practice problems will be submitted electronically.
 By-hand homework should be submitted on physical paper at the start of class time – you can write (neatly) or type and print such solutions.

 Quizzes